ecenazcelik/myspotifydataanalysis/README.md

 About the Project:
 This project explores personal Spotify listening data to uncover insights into musical preferences and listening habits.
 It's an engaging journey through the world of music analytics, leveraging the Spotify API to fetch data and employing Python programming skills for data manipulation and visualization.

+My Hypothesis:
+The prevailing moods reflected in the audio features of my frequently played tracks, along with the influence of globally viral songs, are significant determinants of my music taste.

+There is a quantifiable correlation between the audio features of tracks that I frequently listen to and my emotional state or mood.
+Concurrently, there is an observable trend where my music preference aligns with the attributes of songs that are globally recognized as 'viral' or 'trending'.
+The combination of these factors forms the basis of my music taste.
+A preference for tracks with specific audio features during different times of the day or week, indicating mood-based music selection.
+A significant overlap between the user's frequently played tracks and songs featured in global viral charts, suggesting external influence on music choice.

 Website:
 You can wisit the project website by downloading Spotify_Analysis.py file and run it on your terminal by streamlit run Spotify_Analysis.py in the location of the file.
 Note: You need to install necessary librarys such as matplotlib etc. (You can run the .ipynb code to see the widgets as well)